anhnda/FPRAG/README.md

 ## Project Overview

-This repository implements and evaluates two quantization strategies for the MiniCPM-2B model:
+This repository implements and evaluates three quantization strategies for the MiniCPM-2B model:

 ### 1. FullAWQ (Activation-aware Weight Quantization)